Melanie Martinez discography

-American singer-songwriter Melanie Martinez has released three studio albums, four extended plays, twelve singles, two promotional singles and thirty two music videos.
+American singer-songwriter Melanie Martinez has released four studio albums, four extended plays, sixteen singles, two promotional singles and thirty two music videos.
 After her long journey on The Voice, Martinez signed a recording contract with Atlantic Records in 2014.

 Her debut EP, Dollhouse, was released in the same year and included her two first singles, "Dollhouse" and "Carousel".
 Her debut album, Cry Baby, was released in 2015.
 It peaked at number six on the US Billboard 200 and was certified platinum by the RIAA.
 Three singles, "Pity Party", "Soap", and "Sippy Cup", promoted the album.

 Martinez's second studio album, K–12, was released in 2019.
 It peaked at number three on the Billboard 200 and reached the top ten in Australia, Canada, Ireland, New Zealand, and the United Kingdom.
 Martinez released the EP After School in September 2020, featuring "The Bakery", its lead single.
 Her third studio album, Portals was released in 2023.
+This was followed by her fourth studio album, Hades, released in 2026.